Lead Medical Assistant

 Headquartered in Phoenix, Integrated Medical Services is a team of 500 employees and a physician-led organization united through its providers’ commitment to high-quality innovative health care.
 Each day is a new day for ground-breaking ideas and unparalleled opportunity.
 Ours is a culture focused on what we can accomplish today, and where it can lead us tomorrow.

-Integrated Medical Services, Inc. is currently searching for a professional, compassionate and knowledgeable individual to fill the position of Lead Medical Assistant in one of our Paradise Valley clinics.
+Integrated Medical Services, Inc. is currently searching for a professional, compassionate and knowledgeable individual to fill the position of Lead Medical Assistant at our Cardiology clinic in Northeast Phoenix.
 The Lead Medical Assistant is responsible for assisting Physicians, clinical and non-clinical staff in providing medical care, as well as implementing and evaluating direct patient care.
 This position utilizes specialized knowledge, judgment and skills necessary to provide excellent patient care and achieve desired goals.

 - Coordinates and supervises the activities of clinical team members engaged in clinical care for patients under the supervision of a Physician or provider for the diagnosis, treatment and prevention of disease.